-This is pricy, but so cozy.
+This brand is pricy, but so cozy.
 When it comes to comfy clothes, Alabama Chanin is the ultimate luxury American clothing company.
-It’s super fancy and at-times expensive, but I love the leisure pants and crop top tankini style bra I first purchased from them a couple of years ago; it’s fabulous for sleeping when it’s hot out, and so, so soft and flattering!
+It’s super fancy and at times expensive, but I love the leisure pants and crop top tankini style bra I first purchased from them a couple of years ago; it’s fabulous for sleeping when it’s hot out, and so, so soft and flattering!

 Also, A Word on the Price

 Part of why these items are so expensive is because they don’t take shortcuts.
 Everything is made in America, completely by hand, from original patterns, and the makers are paid a living wage.
 The gentle beauty of each piece reflects that.